 Build weatherproof benches for resting with dogs.
 We can never have too many of these!

 - Make cat beds.
-Please use the following links only.
-If you have other ideas, please check with us first to see if we can use them here at the shelter.
+Our homeless cats can fill the love you put into making a soft, cozy beds for them.
+Please use the following link for a tried-and-true bed our kitties adore.
+If you have other ideas, please check with us first to see if we can use them here at the shelter (due to space restrictions, washability, etc.).

 No Sew Cat Bed - Click here for instructions

-Make buckets of Laundry Detergent for our mounds of laundry!
+Make buckets of Laundry Detergent for our mounds of laundry.
+DCHS does more than 30 loads each day!
 Click here for recipe

 - Create your own donation drive.
 Use our wish list: http://www.giveshelter.org/our-wish-list.html